Summary

 Strideway by Tekscan

-Contact us to see how gait analysis can run without markers, lengthy setup, or manual processing.
+Contact us to see how gait biomechanics research can run without markers, lengthy setup, or manual processing.
 We’ll walk through how the system fits into research and performance environments and what changes in your day-to-day workflow.

 Disclaimer: This article summarizes motion analysis approaches for research and performance applications.
 Theia3D is a motion analysis software platform and is not intended to diagnose or treat medical conditions.
 Interpretation and application of results are the responsibility of the user.